ServiceStack/servicestack.net/MyApp/_podcasts/2024-02-26_blazor-8-admin.md

 ---
 title: New Blazor Interactive Auto Template with Custom Admin UIs
-summary: Discover how to use ServiceStack.Blazor components to quickly create customizable and professional-looking admin pages in a Blazor application
+summary: Discovering how to use ServiceStack.Blazor components to quickly create customizable and professional-looking admin pages in a Blazor application
 tags: [blazor,.net8,admin]
 url: https://media.servicestack.com/podcasts/blazor-8-admin.mp3
 ---